CP1401/Practicals/prac_05/README.md

    assume/choose the expensive option, because it won't be possibly to choose the colour "purple" or a wrong size.
    Rewrite your code constructs to take this into consideration effectively if needed.

-5. Write a program to ask the user for a low value and a high value, then print all of the integers between those values inclusive and show the total of those numbers.
+5. Write a program to ask the user for a low value and a high value, then print all the integers between those values inclusive and show the total of those numbers.
 Example, if the inputs were `10` and `20`, you would print:

     10 11 12 13 14 15 16 17 18 19 20 totals: 165

+**Optional:** Add error-checking to ensure that the high value is actually higher than the low value.

 ## All Together Now
 File: `happy_products.py`